hyperledger/iroha-2-docs/src/reference/permissions.md

 ::: info

 The way permissions work in Iroha 2 is subject to change.
-Only an owner of the subject can grant permissions for the subject.
+Only the owner of a subject can grant users permissions to perform operations with that subject.

 By default, all assets and accounts defined in the genesis block configuration file are created by `genesis@genesis` account.
 This means that `alice@wonderland` is not the owner of `rose#wonderland` and cannot grant permission for `rose#wonderland`.

-To avoid this you can:
+To avoid this, you can do one of the following:
-1. Edit the `genesis.json` file to only include the creation of  `alice@wonderland`, and then redeploy Iroha 2.
+- Edit the `genesis.json` file so that it only includes the creation of `alice@wonderland`, then redeploy Iroha 2.
-2. Create a subject (e.g., an asset definition) on behalf of `alice@wonderland`, and then give another account the permission to manage this subject.
+- Create a subject (e.g., an asset definition) on behalf of `alice@wonderland`, and then give another account the permission to manage this subject.

 :::

-### `General example`
+## Granting Permission Tokens

 With this example, the owner-account can give permission for its subject to another account.

-The example is based on the following pre-conditions:
+The example is based on the following preconditions:
-    The subject is created by the owner-account
+- The subject is created by the owner-account.
-    The recipient account is created
+- The recipient account is created.

 ```rust
 // Define the asset definition owner